 Note: No companies in the sample granted only full value shares prior to IPO.

 Equity Authorization Pre- and At-IPO Practices

 Before going public, companies often need to adopt multiple equity plans for incentive purposes.
 Not surprisingly, long time horizons and numerous funding rounds before IPO require companies to authorize additional equity share pools for compensation purposes.
 Private company investors are asked to approve incentives so that the company has enough “dry powder” to scale the executive team and grow its employee base.
-At median, equity overhang pre-IPO is 21.5% among the sample group.
+At median, equity overhang1 pre-IPO is 21.5% among the sample group.

 In conjunction with the IPO, most companies (95% of companies in the sample), asked for an additional equity authorization.
 Median at-IPO overhang is 27.7% of common shares outstanding (CSO).
 In addition to the share request, companies often seek annual evergreen provisions (typically 5% of CSO per year) and liberal share recycling provisions.

 Note: Pre-IPO and At-IPO equity overhang reflects the sample of 20 companies.
-Equity overhang for mature companies reflects sample (n=195) of S&P 1500 companies in the Information Technology sector, excluding companies that have gone public in the past three years.
+Equity overhang for mature companies2 reflects sample (n=195) of S&P 1500 companies in the Information Technology sector, excluding companies that have gone public in the past three years.

 Employee Stock Purchase Plans (ESPPs)